Lexi8878/valorant-matchhistory/README.md

 Displayed matches in match history.

 ## Phase 4: Task 3

-- To try to improve my design, I would
+- The WinrateAgentTab class allows user to calculate their win rate and to see a bar graph of the number of wins on each agent.
+To try to improve my design, I could split up these tabs so each tab only has one responsibility.
+To do this, I would keep the original class to calculate the win rate and I would make a new class that deals with the bar graph.
+Then, I would move every method that relates to the bar graph into that new class.
+This would better comply with the Single Responsibility Principle and would increase the cohesion in my program.